BelleGarlick/Eclair/docs/elements/form/radio-buttons.md

     })
 ```
 ### .selectedLabelStyle
-Callback for modifying the selected label style
+Callback for modifying the selected label style.
 <br/>**args**:
 - callback: Callback function with arg of the style object.
 ```javascript